uriegel/WebWindowNetCore/README.md

 Sample WebWindowNetCore app:
 ![Sample WebView app](readme/sampleapp.png)

 WebWindowNetCore > version 10.0.0 is completely redesigned and programmed in F#, so that it is "F# friendly".
 Of course C# is supported as well.
-Unlike the older versions, there is no other Nuget packe required other than this.
+Unlike the older versions, there is no other Nuget packet required other than this.

 > WebViewNetCore.Linux and WebViewNetCore.Windows are now obsolete!